How To Tell if Someone is Stalking You On Instagram

 - Select the Remove button next to the follower you want to remove.

-If you have set your account to private, this person will no longer be able to see anything you do on your account as long as they aren’t a follower.
-They may still see your comments or likes on other people’s posts but they will not see anything you post on your own profile.
+If you have set your account to private, this person will no longer see anything you do on your account as long as they aren’t a follower.
+They may still see your comments or likes on other people’s posts, but they will not see anything you post on your own profile.

 A private Instagram account does lower the engagement factor of social media but does also offer a little protection.
 You could try turning your account private for a month or two and then make it public again.
 Chances are, whoever it was who was stalking you would get bored by then and move on.